aduffy70/LabNotes/_posts/2022/2022-02-22-Kenyon-collaboration-RADseq-summary.md

   * Kenyon #1: 2022-02-18, 2.1ng/uL in ~120uL.
 I ran it alone.
   * Kenyon #2: 2022-02-24, 1.8ng/uL in ~120uL.
 Ran with Melodie Najarro observing to learn the process.
+    * This library was rejected by the sequencing center for low concentration after their cleaning step.
+I rePCRd 13 samples with little remaining PCR product and made a new pooled library.
+I did not bead-clean this new pool--the sequencing center will do it.

 # Questions and things to try